cysouw/diathesis/text/c04_reflexive.md

 - For almost all obligatory reflexive verbs, dative reflexive pronouns are only possible when an accusative argument is present (idiosyncratic counterexamples in [@sec:reflexive-obligatory-dative]).
 - For most self-inflicting reflexive reference, dative reflexive pronouns are only possible when an accusative argument is present (counterexamples in [@sec:reflexive-self-dative; @sec:reflexive-self-dative-location]).

 There are six local groups of diatheses that seem prominent enough to be given a German name.
-I propose the following names for these:
+I propose the following names for these.
+Note that there are many more prominent diatheses that involve a reflexive pronoun, but these are fixed stacks together with other marking (preverbs, adverbials or light verbs) and will be discussed in later chapters.

 - ~~[OBJ › SBJ › Ø] Reflexiv Antikausativ~~ (see [@sec:reflexive-anticausative] ff.)
 - ~~[OBJ › SBJ › PBJ] Reflexiv Erlebnispassiv~~ (see [@sec:reflexive-preposition-passive])